 - 1.4.1.
 30 GPs start on the playing field, divided equally into the 3 gutters at centerfield. - 1.4.2.
 Each robot is allowed to start the heat with up to 3 preloaded GPs.
-If a robot starts the heat with less than 3 preloaded GPs, the remaining GPs will be left on that robot's starting zone.
+If a robot starts the heat with less than 3 preloaded GPs or if it is simply absent, the remaining GPs will be left on that robot's starting zone.

 - 1.4.3.
 GPs that leave the field will be considered out of play and can no longer be retrieved or used by a robot. - 1.4.4.
 It is not permitted to remove GPs from the playing field.
-A net at both ends of the field will prevent overshot GPs from leaving the field. - 1.4.5.
+A net at both ends of the field will prevent overshot GPs from leaving the field.
+That net will enclose a majority of the playing field, leaving sections open to allow robot transport between the heats. - 1.4.5.
 A robot can carry a maximum of 10 GPs at all times.
 A GP is considered carried when it is lifted off the playing field floor and in contact with a robot, robot part or another carried GP. - 1.4.6.
 It is forbidden to compress the GPs to store them inside a robot.
 However, reasonable compression can be applied to the GPs when they are being manipulated, picked up, or thrown.
 Any compression applied must comply with the Robot section of this rulebook; failure to do so will result in a damage penalty.